 Dealing With Everyday Stressors

 Stressors are everywhere, and they’re relentless.
 But here’s the thing: you don’t have to just sit back and let them control you.
 You can flip the script.
 Empower yourself against these stressors.

-It’s not about avoiding them—that’s impossible.
+It’s not about avoiding everyday stressors—that’s impossible.
 It’s about building the mental and emotional muscle to handle whatever stressors come your way.

+Dealing With Everyday Stressors